IF NOT FOR VARINA'S LETTER

 BLAIR CHILDRED DONATE LETTER

-In the dinner given to formally donate the letter Blair children -- now in their 60's- made it clear that Varina stayed with them for two years-- that Jeff Davis wore a dress as he fled from the Union troops.
+In the dinner given to formally donate the letter Blair children -- now in their 60's- made it clear that Varina stayed with them for two years--as house guest.
+They made it clear that Varina openly spoke about Davis --and Jeff Davis wore a dress as he fled from the Union troops.

 ___________________________________